Cisco-the-wayword/Cisco-the-wayword/README.md

 Hi there, I'm Cisco 👋
 I am a fifth year Computer Engineering B.Sc candidate at Bells University of Technology, Nigeria.
-Apart from that I am developer learning with Microverse with love for programming and footballfootball.
+Apart from that I am developer learning with Microverse with love for programming and football.
 You can check out [my website](https://cisco-the-wayword.github.io/Personal-site/) for more.

 My Reseach Interest: